Skip naar de inhoud

 Instructions for hospitals

-Normative chaptersThis Model Protocol complies with the legal requirements for a hospital protocol.
-The chapters in the protocol have varying legal statuses.
-If a chapter has a normative basis – and therefore may not be deviated from – this is explicitly stated.
+This Model Protocol meets the requirements that the law imposes on a hospital protocol.
+The chapters in the protocol have different legal statuses.
+If a chapter has a normative basis – and therefore cannot be deviated from – this is explicitly stated.

-Instructions for use for healthcare institutions and general practitioners
+Instructions for healthcare institutions and general practitioners

-Comprehensive European directive
+Comprehensive European guideline

-• Edition: EDQM, Council of Europe – 9th edition (2025).
+• Publication: EDQM, Council of Europe – 9th edition (2025).

 Download the guideline